falkr/ttm4115/pages/prep-requirements.md

 ## Learning Goals

+Goals: The learning goals specific for this week are the following:

 - Understand how critical requirements are for the development process.
 - Go through a design thinking workshop to elaborate requirements.
 - Write a Vision and Scope document.